rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 7.2.1 Can you make a build in one step?

-any member of the team and therefore reduces the possibility of errors

-argument for introducing a reliable one-step build is that it can be safely triggered by any member of the team and therefore reduces the possibility of errors drastically.
+An argument for introducing a reliable one-step build is that it can be safely triggered by any member of the team and therefore reduces the possibility of errors drastically.

-it can be safely triggered by any member of the team and therefore reduces the possibility of errors drastically.

 7.2.2 Do you make daily builds?

 7.2.3 Do you use configuration management tools to automate infrastructure?

-Configuration management tools all solve the problem of consistenly automating the setup of new and old servers.
+Configuration management tools all solve the problem of consistently automating the setup of new and old servers.

 7.2.4 Is the development setup documented and automated?

 7.2.5 Can you rollout and rollback deployments in one step?

-asset compilation and database schema migrations that are backwards and forwards compatible.
+Asset compilation and database schema migrations that are backwards and forwards compatible.

 7.2.6 Can applications be deployed to a new server setup without changes to the code?

-hardcoding configuration variables.

-common mistake

-7.2.7 Conclusion
+Hardcoded configuration variables are the problem here.